-Nathan Paul Ford, PhD, MPH, FRCPE, scientific officer, Department of HIV/AIDS and Global Hepatitis Programme, WHO
+Scientific Officer, Department of HIV/AIDS and Global Hepatitis Programme, WHO

 Dr. Ford is a Fellow of the Royal College of Physicians of Edinburgh.
 He has published over 400 peer-reviewed publications and is an editorial adviser for the WHO Bulletin, as well as a member of the editorial boards of JAIDS, JIAS, Tropical Medicine and International Health, and Conflict and Health.

-Rose Nyirenda, MSc., director, Department of Health HIV Treatment Unit, Malawi Ministry of Health
+Director, Department of Health HIV Treatment Unit, Malawi Ministry of Health

 Ms. Nyirenda is a community health and inter-professional health care leadership specialist.
 She is currently the director of the HIV treatment unit at the Ministry of Health in Malawi.
 Previously, she was the director of Mzuzu Referral Hospital in the northern region of Malawi, heading the Ministry’s Community Health Nursing Program, while also serving as a nurse educator and principal of a nursing college.
 She was the principal investigator of the EARNEST ART clinical trial, and is currently a member of the National Health Research Ethical Review Board in Malawi.
 In 2013, Ms. Nyirenda received a special award of recognition on leadership in quality improvement from JHPIEGO.
 She is currently a PhD candidate at the University of Malawi.

 Medical epidemiologist, HIV Care and Treatment Branch of the Division of Global HIV/AIDS and Tuberculosis, CDC Division of Global HIV & TB

 Dr. Zulu is an internationally recognized public health leader, clinician, and researcher who has co-authored more than 50 articles in peer-reviewed scientific journals.
 He is currently a medical epidemiologist on the Adult HIV Treatment Team at the U.S. Centers for Disease Control and Prevention (CDC), in Atlanta, Georgia.
 He joined the Division of Global HIV/AIDS in October 2012 and currently co-leads the branches’ Service Delivery Unit.